AlabamaASRL/asset_asrl/doc/examples/zermelo.rst

 --------------------

 Now for the good stuff.
-The work we put in making things generic will allow us to quickly and consicely explore a large parameter space for this problem.
+The work we put in making things generic will allow us to quickly and concisely explore a large parameter space for this problem.
 We'll start by comparing wind models.
 I'm omitting the in-line definition of the plotting functions, but you can find them at the end of the page in the full source listing.